azekeprofit/azekeprofit.github.io/README.md

 ## Language list

 Language list by default is English, Korean, Kazakh and Japanese.
 You can open the script with Notepad and change the list as per your needs.
-For example, to make the list only the English and Japanese, set myLangs constant inside the script to 'en,ja'
+For example, to make the list only English and Japanese, set myLangs constant inside the script to 'en,ja'

 Language codes in the list are from [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).